thamardaw/HIDTCOPStackDeploy/README.md

 Open the prompt browser tab for port 5433.

-Login with default credential, "thuhtetaung.d2@gmail.com" & "qwerty12345".
+Login with default credential (check configuration on docker-compose.yml).

 Add new server with hostname "db", username "postgres" & passsword "postgres".